Controllable Prosody Generation With Partial Inputs: Related Work

+\textbf{\textsc{Human-in-the-loop Control}.} Research on human-in-the-loop machine learning is growing rapidly \cite{wu2022survey}.
+Unfortunately, there are few works where humans control the outputs of deep models at test time.
+Correcting high-dimensional data manually is prohibitively costly.
+In the context of Computer Vision, some approaches have been studied extensively, such as inpainting \cite{Elharrouss2019ImageIA} and semantic manipulation \cite{park2019SPADE}.
+However, even these methods struggle with generating globally consistent images \cite{Zhang2023TowardsCI}.

+One approach to enable human control is to use the latent representation as input.
 However, not all representations are amenable for human interaction.
-Various methods can be applied to encourage interpretability \citep{bengio2013representation,Tschannen2018RecentAI}.
-Structure can be imposed on the latent variables through independence assumptions \citep{prosody-control:VAE-MI:2021} and hierarchical assumptions \citep{Hsu2017UnsupervisedLO,hierarchical-VAE:2019}.
-Self-supervised losses can also be used to disentangle concepts \citep{prosody-control:VAE-3dim:2020,choi2022nansy}.
-Discrete latent variables are another useful method to make representations more usable for humans \citep{VQ-VAE:2017,zack-SP20:2020,proso-speech:2022}.
+Various methods can be applied to encourage interpretability \cite{Tschannen2018RecentAI}.
+Structure can be imposed on the latent variables through independence assumptions \cite{prosody-control:VAE-MI:2021} and hierarchical assumptions \cite{Hsu2017UnsupervisedLO}.
+Self-supervised losses can also be used to disentangle concepts \cite{prosody-control:VAE-3dim:2020}.
+Discrete latent variables are another useful method to make representations more usable for humans \cite{VQ-VAE:2017}.

-Instead of striving for interpretable representations, it is also possible to focus on the requirements of specific down-stream tasks.
-For prosody control, categorical control of representations has been successful in providing an interface for human interaction, such as for emotions \citep{schroder:2001,yamagishi-emotion:2004,gustav-GMMQ-VAE:2018} and styles \citep{amazon-newscaster:2019,kim21n_interspeech,shin22b_interspeech}.